Terms of Engagement

 - We operate a trust account.
 All money received from you or on your behalf will be held to your credit in our trust account.

 - Payments out of the trust account will be made either to you or to others with your authority.
 Written authorisation from you (and if we are acting for more than one of you, from all of you) will be required when payment is to be made to a third party.
 Before making a payment to another account we may require verification of the account details by provision of (for example) a copy of a deposit slip, cheque or bank statement showing the account number, a signed authority from you including the bank account details, or a signed letter from the relevant financial institution providing bank account details.

 - A full record of our trust account is kept at all times.
 A statement of trust account transactions detailing funds received and payments made on your behalf will be provided to you periodically and at any time upon your request.

 - Unless it is not reasonable or practicable to do so, when we hold significant funds for you for more than a short period of time we will place them on call deposit with a bank registered under section 69 of the Reserve Bank of New Zealand Act 1989, subject to your having completed to the bank’s satisfaction any request for information relating to the deposit or certification required by the bank.
 Interest earned from call deposits, less withholding tax (and an interest administration fee payable to us of 5% of the gross interest), will be credited to you.

 Limitation of Liability

-- Our liability to you in respect of any breach of contract, tort, breach of statutory duty or otherwise arising out of or in connection with our engagement or the services we provide is limited to a maximum of NZ$4,000,000 in aggregate.
+- Our liability to you in respect of any breach of contract, tort, breach of statutory duty or otherwise arising out of or in connection with our engagement or the services we provide is limited to the amount available to be payable under the Professional Indemnity Insurance held by the firm, which is a maximum of $5,000,000 in aggregate.